LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 * Developers should also perform filtering and server-side input validation to limit injecting unfriendly data input in XML documents or headers.
 Modern and updated browsers do not allow attackers to run malicious XML scripts as they come with built-in input validation.

 ## Zip Slip
-Zip Slip is a React app vulnerability that allows attackers to submit zip files having malicious or arbitrary code within them.
+It is another popular React app vulnerability where the malicious actor exploits the app by submitting zip files having malicious or arbitrary code within them.
 React developers enable adding zip files to decrease the file size while they get uploaded.
 When the app unzips the archive, its malicious file(s) can overwrite other files or perform arbitrary code execution.
 Attackers can either harm the files existing in the target system or gain remote access to the system.

 Here is a Zip slip code example demonstrating a ZipEntry path merges to a destination directory without validating that path.
 Researchers and security professionals have found similar codes in different repositories across many apps.
 ```
-Enumeration<ZipEntry> entry=zip.getEntries();
+Enumeration<ZipEntry> entry = zip.getEntries();
  while (entry.hasMoreElements()) {
-ZipEntry e=entry.nextElement();
+ZipEntry ez = entry.nextElement();
-File fil=new File(destinationDir, e.getName());
+File fil = new File(destinationDir, ez.getName());
-InputStream input=zip.getInputStream(e);
+InputStream input = zip.getInputStream(ez);
 IOUtils.copy(input, write(fil));
  }
 ```